Rory O'Moore: Early life

 O'Moore belonged to an ancient Irish noble family descended from Conall Cernach.
 He was born in either Laois around 1600, or more likely at Balyna, his father's estate in County Kildare, about 4km west of Johnstownbridge.
 His father was Calvagh O'More, son of nobleman Rory Caoch O'More, and his mother was Margaret Scurlock (Sherlock).

 O'Moore's uncle Rory Oge O'More, Lord of Laois, had fought against the English during the Tudor conquest of Ireland.
 In 1556 Queen Mary I confiscated Clan O'Mores' lands and created "Queens County" (modern-day County Laois).
 Over 180 family members, who were peaceful and had taken no part in any rebellion, were murdered with virtually all of the leaders of Laois and Offaly by the English at a feast at Mullaghmast, County Kildare in 1577, Rory Óg and his wife Maighréad O'Byrne, sister of Fiach MacHugh O'Byrne, were hunted down and killed soon afterwards.
 This led to the political downfall of the O'Moore family; their estates in Laois were given to English settlers.

-In contrast, Rory's father Callough/Calvagh, a lawyer, was granted his estate at Balyna in 1574 by Elizabeth I. His descendants sold it in 1961, and it is now a popular hotel.
+In contrast, Rory's father Callough/Calvagh, a lawyer, was granted his estate at Balyna near Carbury, County Kildare in 1574 by Elizabeth I. His descendants sold it in 1961, and it is now a popular hotel.